Learning Decomposed Representation for Counterfactual Inference: Notations and Propositions

+\textbf{Proposition 2:} Under the unconfounderness assumption, controlling confounding factor can help to break the relationship between the confounding factor and the treatment variable.
+That is, $C \perp T$.

+\textbf{Proposition 3:} By controlling the confounding factor, the instrumental factor would become independent of the outcome, given the treatment variable.
+That is, if $C \perp T$, we have $I \perp Y \mid T$.

-Proposition 1 can be easily understood by the definition of adjustment factor, or we can denote the path between adjustment factor and treatment variable as the collider structure at $Y$: $A \rightarrow Y \leftarrow T$, hence $A \perp T$.
+Proposition 1 can be easily understood by the definition of adjustment factor.
+We can denote the path between adjustment factor and treatment variable as the collider structure at $Y$: $A \rightarrow Y \leftarrow T$, hence $A \perp T$.
 Proposition 2 can be guaranteed by the back-door criterion \cite{pearl2009causality}.
 By controlling the confounder, the path between instrumental factor and outcome can be denoted as $I \rightarrow T \rightarrow Y$, hence $I \perp Y \mid T$ in proposition 3.

-Proposition 1 can only constrain that the information of other factors, such as $I$ and $C$, would not be embedded into $A$, but $A$ might be embedded into other factors, leading to leaking of $A$.
-To address this problem, we propose to simultaneously maximize the predictive power of $A$ on outcome $Y$.
+\textbf{Decomposing A:} Proposition 1 can only constrain that the information of other factors (i.e., $I$ and $C$) would not be embedded into $A$, but $A$ might be embedded into other factors, resulting in information leaking of $A$.
+To address this problem, we propose to simultaneously maximize the predictive power of $A$ on outcome $Y$ to precisely decompose the adjustment factor $A$.

-Similarly, Proposition 3 can only constrain that other factors would not be embedded into $I$, but cannot guarantee that the information of $I$ would not be represented into other factors.
-In our context, we propose to jointly maximize the predictive power of $I$ on treatment $T$ for decomposing $I$.
+\textbf{Decomposing I:} Similarly, proposition 3 can only constrain that other factors (\ie, $C$ and $A$) would not be embedded into $I$, but cannot guarantee that the information of $I$ would not be represented into other factors.
+In our context, we propose to jointly maximize the predictive power of $I$ on treatment $T$ for the precise decomposition of instrumental factor $I$.

-By decomposing $I$ and $A$ from $X$, we can also achieve the identification of confounder $C$.
-Then, with the decomposed $C$ and $A$, we can estimate the ITE via potential outcomes regression.
+By decomposing $I$ and $A$ from $X$, we can identify confounder $C$.
+Then, with the decomposed $C$ and $A$, we can accurately estimate the treatment effect via potential outcomes regression.

-\subsection{DeR-CFR Algorithm}
+\section{DeR-CFR Algorithm}